viamrobotics/viam-cpp-sdk/src/viam/examples/modules/complex/README.md

 ## Project structure
 The complex module example defines three new resources: a Gizmo component, a Summation service, and a custom Base component.

 The `proto` directory contains the `gizmo.proto` and `summation.proto` definitions of all the message types and calls that can be made to the Gizmo component and Summation service.
-It also has the compiled C++ output of the protobuf definitions.
+These proto files are compiled automatically with `buf` through our cmake build system generation.
+See the `CMakeLists.txt` file in this directory for more information.

+The `config` directory contains two buf.gen.yaml files that are used for compiling the files in `proto` to C++. `config/buf.gen.local.yaml.in` is used when offline generation is enabled and `config/buf.gen.remote.plugin.yaml.in` is used when offline proto generation is disabled.
+Offline proto generation is enabled by default and can be set with `VIAMCPPSDK_OFFLINE_PROTO_GENERATION`.

 The `gizmo` directory contains all the necessary definitions for creating a custom `Gizmo` component type. `api.cpp` and `api.hpp` define what a `Gizmo` can do (mirroring the `proto` definition), implement the gRPC `GizmoServer` for receiving calls, and implement the gRPC `GizmoClient` for making calls.
 See the [API docs](https://docs.viam.com/program/extend/modular-resources/#apis) for more info. `impl.cpp` and `impl.hpp` contain the unique implementation of a `Gizmo`.
 This is defined as a specific `Model`.
 See the [Model docs](https://docs.viam.com/program/extend/modular-resources/#models) for more info.